"...balm for the soul, enthralling, highly recommended..." (Montreal Gazette)

 "Four Stars" (Saskatoon Star-Phoenix)

 New!
-Kung Jaadee will be performing at schools and other venues in the BC lower mainland and Vancouver Island during February and March, 2012.
+Kung Jaadee will be performing at schools and other venues in Vancouver during the last week of February, 2014.

 Kung Jaadee is a traditional Haida singer, drummer, and storyteller and one of Canada's leading aboriginal performers.